Subscribe to Our Newsletter

 The Attorney General shall give the Attorney General's opinion in writing to a city prosecuting attorney when requested, upon any question of law relating to criminal matters.

-Under this statute, the Attorney General may give opinions only to these specified public officials, and not to private citizens or to public officials who are not listed in the statute.
+Under this statute, the Attorney General may give opinions only to these specified public officials, and not to private individuals or to public officials who are not listed in the statute.

 A complete compilation of legal opinions of the Attorney General issued since 1980 may be viewed and searched using the search links below.